 Between the 1950s and the present day, nine more research centers and ten research offices began operating at the Academy, covering research into the Arts (Modern Greek History, Greek and Latin Literature, Archaeology, Greek Philosophy, Scientific Terms and Neologisms, Greek Society, Byzantine and Post-Byzantine Art, Modern Greek Art, Architecture, International and Constitutional Institutions, Financial Research), and into the Sciences (Astronomy, Climatology, Mathematics, Physics, Mechanics, Information Technology, Military and Defense issues).
 Concurrently the Academy of Athens remains an active participant in international research projects.

-The Academy of Athens' latest major contribution to research is the internationally renowned Foundation of Medical and Biological Research, which has been operating under its supervision since 2002.
+The Academy of Athens' latest major contribution to research is the internationally renowned Biomedical Research Foundation, which has been operating under its supervision since 2002.

 The European Code of Conduct for Research Integrity